-(CNN) — We all love island getaways, but not everyone wants to plan their entire vacation around a remote resort.
+(CNN) — We all love island getaways, but not everyone wants to travel to a remote resort.

 Thankfully, there are plenty of islands that make day trips a breeze so that travelers can easily enjoy a day on a secluded beach in the midst of an urban vacation.

-Here are seven spots around the world that are only an hour away from the mainland, but feel completely cut off from civilization:
+Here are seven island destinations around the world that are only an hour away from the mainland but feel completely cut off from civilization:

 1. Bald Head Island, North Carolina

-Home to North Carolina's oldest standing lighthouse, Bald Head Island is just two miles from Southport, N.C.
+Home to North Carolina's oldest standing lighthouse, Bald Head Island is just two miles from Southport.

 Bald Head Island and its surrounding waters were once a refuge for infamous pirates such as Blackbeard and Stede Bonnet, nicknamed the "Gentleman Pirate" for his relatively refined ways.

-Today the 12,000-acre island -- between the Cape Fear River on one side and the Atlantic Ocean on the other, just a 20-minute ferry ride from Southport -- is more than 80% nature preserve, not to mention one of North Carolina's most bucolic seaside escapes.
+Today the 12,000-acre island -- between the Cape Fear River and the Atlantic Ocean on the other -- is just a 20-minute ferry ride from Southport.
+It's more than 80% nature preserve, not to mention one of North Carolina's most bucolic seaside escapes.

 Beyond the car-free island's main village lie miles of coastal sand dunes, salt marshes ripe for canoeing, and trail-filled maritime forests bursting with live oak trees and longleaf pines -- all easily accessible via bicycle or golf cart.